-Written Assignment 15%, Programming Assignment 33%, Midterm 25%, Final 25%, Portfolio 2%
+Homework Assignment 10%

+Programming Assignment 35%

+Midterm 25%

+Final 28%

+Portfolio 2%

-8. ABET Learning Outcomes
+9. ABET Learning Outcomes

-- a) an ability to apply knowledge of mathematics, science, and engineering; - b) an ability to design and conduct experiments, as well as to analyze and interpret data; - g) an ability to communicate effectively; - j) a knowledge of contemporary issues, and - k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+- a) an ability to apply knowledge of mathematics, science, and engineering; - b) an ability to design and conduct experiments, as well as to analyze and interpret data; - c) g) an ability to communicate effectively; - d) a knowledge of contemporary issues, and - e) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

-9. Americans with Disabilities Act:
+10. Americans with Disabilities Act

-If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Disability Support Services, ECC (Educational Communications Center) Building, Room 128, (631)632-6748.
+If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Disability Support Services, ECC (Educational Communications Center) Building, Room 128, (631) 632-6748.
 They will determine with you what accommodations, if any, are necessary and appropriate.
 All information and documentation is confidential. http://studentaffairs.stonybrook.edu/dss/index.shtml.

-10. Academic Integrity:
+11. Academic Integrity

 Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty is required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 Faculty in the Health Sciences Center (School of Health Technology Management, Nursing, Social Welfare, Dental Medicine) and School of Medicine are required to follow their school-specific procedures.
-For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic_integrity/index.html
+For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at

-11. Critical Incident Management:
+12. Critical Incident Management

 Stony Brook University expects students to respect the rights, privileges, and property of other people.
 Faculty are required to report to the Office of University Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
 Faculty in the HSC Schools and the School of Medicine are required to follow their school-specific procedures.
 Further information about most academic matters can be found in the Undergraduate Bulletin, the Undergraduate Class Schedule, and the Faculty-Employee Handbook.